AndreasOM/om-snapper/README.md

 # om-snapper

-Very basic commandline tool to download AWS EC2/EBS snapshots.
+A very basic commandline tool to download AWS EC2/EBS snapshots.

 Works for me.
 Might not work for you.